 All-natural Baby Food

-All-natural baby food consists of those baby foods that are minimally processed.
+All-natural baby food consists of baby foods that are minimally processed.
 Self-set regulations are followed during their production.
-They are also rich in minerals and vitamins but not as compared to organic ones.
+It is also rich in minerals and vitamins, but not as much as organic ones.

-This category of food is also free from additives, flavors, and food colors.
+This food category is also free from additives, flavors, and colors.
 Foods not free from synthetic pesticides, herbicides, and insecticides are excluded during processing.
 They are, therefore, safe for your baby’s consumption.

 Organic Baby Food

-Organic baby food is considered to be a very healthy food rich in minerals and vitamins.
-Also, it features organic option nutrients whose cost is fractionally calculated.
+Organic baby food is considered to be very healthy, rich in minerals and vitamins.
+It also features organic option nutrients whose cost is fractionally calculated.